 Some codecs take advantage of capabilities built into Java, such as GZip compression.
 Others rely on native libraries.
-Native libraries may be available as part of Hadoop, such as LZ4.
-In this case, HBase only needs access to the appropriate shared library.
+Native libraries may be available via codec dependencies installed into HBase's library directory, or, if you are utilizing Hadoop codecs, as part of Hadoop.
+Hadoop codecs typically have a native code component so follow instructions for installing Hadoop native binary support at Making use of Hadoop Native Libraries in HBase.